Brown dog ticks like these ones can cause big problems for dogs.

 - Ticks like long grass so make sure you keep the grass around your house short.

-- If your animal lives in or visits an area that has Paralysis Ticks, you should check your animals daily for ticks.
-Run your hands over their skin, feeling for any bumps.
+- Check your animals daily for ticks: Run your hands over their skin, feeling for any bumps.
 Clipping the coat of long haired animals over the tick season can help you to find ticks.
-Gordon Vet Hospital has a great instructional video on performing a tick search on your pet which you can view here.
+Gordon Vet Hospital has a great instructional video on performing a tick search on your pet: http://bit.ly/2tiHxDR

-- Use tick preventative products.
-You can buy all of these products online and have them delivered to your mailing address.
-Some of these products last for a fortnight or one month, some last even longer.
-It is vital to follow the instructions on the packet of any of the products.
-Some of the dog products can be toxic to cats.
-Remember that even though these products are excellent, no product is guaranteed to be 100% effective at preventing ticks.
-Keeping your lawn mown and performing regular tick searches is still important even if your animal is on tick prevention.
+As with any medicine, it is vital to follow the instructions on the packet of any of these products, and seek advice from your vet if your pet has other health concerns.
+Please be aware that some dog antiparasitic products can be toxic to cats.
+And remember that even though these products are excellent, no product is guaranteed to be 100% effective at preventing ticks.
+Environmental control of ticks, and performing regular tick searches are still important even if your animal is on regular tick control.

-Ask your local vet for more information about ticks in your area.
+Ask your local vet for more information about ticks in your area, or for more information, contact AMRRIC: email@example.com or (08) 8948 1768